sntakirutimana72/Portfolio-desktop-version/README.md

 # Portfolio: Desktop Version

-Portfolio ~ _Desktop version_ is a web-app that talks in details about my background in different aspects of life, especially technical expertise and skills.
+Portfolio ~ is a web-app that talks in details about my background in different aspects of life, especially technical expertise and skills.
+Here you can read about any aspect of my like especially computer programming skills and all technologies I'm familiar with.

-> The project app normally runs on desktop.
+> The app normally runs across different devices like desktop & mobile devices.

 ## Built With